Skip to main content

 Screenshot of the jperf application with custom port selected

-Note: When prompted, please allow inbound access to the Iperf server ports in Windows firewall.
+8. When prompted, allow inbound access to the Iperf server ports in Windows Firewall.

 Screenshot of Windows Firewall Prompt to allow inbound traffic